EdmundBenedict/lordcephei.github.io/pages/gw-self-energy.md

 {:/comment}

 This example computes the self-energy for a **q** point near the H point.
 It is calculated from band 2 for the majority spin and bands 2,3 for the minority spin.
-These bands were chosen because of their close proximity to the Fermi level.
+These bands were chosen because of their proximity to the Fermi level.

 ~~~
 $ lmfgws fe `cat switches-for-lm` '--sfuned~units=eV~eps .01~readsek~evsync~se q=1.05,2.91,1.01 ib=2 nw=10 getev=12 isp=1~savesea~q'
 $ lmfgws fe `cat switches-for-lm` '--sfuned~units=eV~eps .01~readsek~evsync~se q=1.05,2.91,1.01 ib=2,3 nw=10 getev=12 isp=2~savesea~q'
 ~~~

-The first command writes a file _seia.fe_{: style="color: green"}, the second file _seia2.fe_{: style="color: green"}
+The first command writes a file _seia.fe_{: style="color: green"}, the second _seia2.fe_{: style="color: green"}

 The following makes a picture comparing _A_ (solid lines) and <i>A</i><sub>0</sub> (dashed lines), majority spin (black) and minority spin (red)